BP.03.004 - Business Practice for Telecommuting Computer Use

 Business Practice [top]

-VP for Technology & Communication
+VP for Technology & Innovation

 All telecommuting users

 All users who telecommute must take adequate measures to protect the confidentiality of the University’s data.
 Pursuant to the Policy on Telecommuting, information classified as Level 1 – Confidential or Level 2 – Internal Use by the CSU Data Classification standards must be protected against unauthorized disclosure by password and encryption if stored on a home computer of the telecommuter.
 Additionally, this data must only be transmitted by VPN.
-Storage or transmission of Level 1 and Level 2 data by a telecommuting user must be specifically approved in writing and in advance by the appropriate administrator, the ISO, and the VP for Technology & Communication.
+Storage or transmission of Level 1 and Level 2 data by a telecommuting user must be specifically approved in writing and in advance by the appropriate administrator, the ISO, and the VP for Technology & Innovation.

 The campus reserves the right to inspect any software and hardware used by the telecommuting employee to access or store Level 1 or Level 2 data.